-Of course, there is the constant risk of overdose death from any opioid drug.
+Of course, there is a constant risk of overdose death from any opioid drug.
 It doesn’t matter how long someone’s been using, or how high their tolerance is.
 Anyone who ingests heroin at any time exposes themselves to the risks of overdose, respiratory failure, and death.

 Cognitive and Emotional Effects

 Long-term heroin use inevitably leads to cognitive and emotional problems.
 This should not be surprising.
-For one thing, people who witness a loved one descend into heroin addiction often describe them as having become ‘a different person.’
+For one thing, people who witness a loved one descend into heroin addiction often describe them as having become a different person.’
 Well, in a very real sense they have become a different person.